garystorey/useCSSClass/README.md

 # useCSSClass

-A small utility hook to concatonate CSS classNames objects into a string.
+A small utility hook to concatenate CSS classNames objects into a string.

 ## Example